jokocide/stein/README.md

 `dotnet tool install Jokocide.Dagger -g`

-Dagger will now be available.
-Call it from anywhere with the `dagger` command.
+Dagger can be invoked with the `dagger` command from your terminal.

-If you're ready to start building with DAgger, proceed to the [quickstart!](https://dagger.jokoci.de)
+To start building, proceed to [quickstart!](https://dagger.jokoci.de)